GenericMappingTools/remote-datasets/docs/earth-faaerror.rst

 Usage
 ~~~~~

-You access a global free-air (faa) error grid by specifying the special name
+You access a global free-air (faa) uncertainty grid by specifying the special name

    @earth_faaerror[_\ *rru*\ [_\ *reg*\ ]]